2021, like 2020, has remained unpredictable but that doesn’t mean you can’t plan for Black Friday and Cyber Monday (BFCM) sale success!

-RELATED: Find out how 2-way messaging can help take customer relationships from mediocre to trusted.
+RELATED: Find out how two-way messaging can help take customer relationships from mediocre to trusted.

 7. Curate gift guides or collections

 Curate specific gift guides or collections depending on your audience segmentations.
 Let’s say you sell handmade, minimally designed leather dog collars.
-If your audience is primarily dog owners, families and young bachelors – you might create gift collection pages for each, and text promote these out to your customers.
+If your audience is primarily dog owners, families and young bachelors – you might create gift collection pages for each, and use SMS to promote them to your dedicated subscriber list.

 8. Create urgency and time limits

-The most potent and powerful capability of SMS is its ability to get customers moving and purchasing because of its amazing cut-through and responsiveness.
-Within seconds or minutes, a customer is very likely to open any text broadcast you send them.
+A powerful capability of SMS is its ability to get customers acting and purchasing because of its amazing cut-through and responsiveness.
+Within seconds or minutes, a customer is very likely to open any text campaign you send them.

 That’s why you should make full use of business text’s urgency with time limits.